Estimating Spatial Econometrics Models with Integrated Nested Laplace Approximation: Further topics

 \citet{LeSagePace:2009} briefly discuss the choice of different priors for the parameters in the model, and they stress the importance of having vague priors.
 For the spatial autocorrelation parameter they propose a uniform distribution in the range of this parameter.
 A Normal prior with zero mean and large variance is used for $\beta$.
 A Gamma prior with small mean and large variance is proposed for the variance $\sigma^2$.
 However wise these choices may seem, it is not clear how these priors will impact on the results.

 Because of the way different models in the Spatial Econometrics Toolbox are implemented, it is difficult to assess the impact of the priors, as using different priors will require rethinking how the MCMC sampling is done.
-New conditional distributions need to be worked out and implemented.
+New conditional distributions need to be worked out and implemented

 \pkg{R-INLA} provides a simple interface with some predefined priors that can be easily used.
 Other priors can be defined by using a convenient language and plugged into the \pkg{R-INLA} software.
 Hence, it is easier and faster to assess the impact of different priors.
+See Chapter 5 in \cite{GomezRubio:2020} for a general discussion on the use of priors with \pkg{R-INLA}.

 For example, \citet{Gelman:2006} has suggested that Gamma priors for the variances were not adequate for the variance parameter in Gaussian models as they were too informative.
 Instead, they have proposed the use of a half-Cauchy distribution.
 A model with this prior can be easily implemented by defining the half-Cauchy prior and passing it to \pkg{R-INLA}.